 When Jesus went off on his own to pray, I’m tipping he just wanted to be in the Father’s presence to give him the strength to continue the work He had come to achieve.
 I think I have been able to learn from this form of prayer having in my mind the words, ‘be still and know that I am God’.
 It is also obvious that before Jesus achieved anything He always went first to the Father.
 This is another lesson I have learned. (see Prayer, my understanding)

 St Augustine said that to try and understand the Trinity was like trying to put the ocean into a thimble.
 However, I believe that my questioning of the Scripture story and the Catholic Church teaching over the years has given me an opportunity to gain a deeper knowledge of the Holy Trinity and develop my Faith. (see What An Amazing God We Have)

 The common comparison of the Trinity to three persons is where I believe the confusion occurs.
 Our human brain cannot comprehend that three entities, The Father, Son and Holy Spirit can be one.
 But when we partake of the bread and wine, representing the Son, in the Eucharist that has been blessed by the Father, it unites with the Spirit within us and then the Trinity is complete.
 We become one with our God.

-Well that’s about as far as I have come to date and I am happy with the outcome.
-However, I think there is so much more to learn and to reveal, so I am looking forward to what the future holds.
+I believe there is so much more to learn about our loving God, so I am looking forward to what the future holds.

 I’m Peter mack and that’s how I feel.